ember-learn/cli-guides/guides/appendix/dev-tools.md

 ### Sublime Text

-If you are using [Sublime Text](http://www.sublimetext.com) with Ember CLI, by default it will try to index all files in your `tmp` directory for its GoToAnything functionality.
+If you are using [Sublime Text](http://www.sublimetext.com) with ember-cli, by default it will try to index all files in your `tmp` directory for its GoToAnything functionality.
 This will cause your computer to come to a screeching halt @ 90%+ CPU usage, and can significantly increase build times.